VzBoT3D/docs/docs/vz330_mellow/z_assembly_bed/top_rod_mounts.md

 ### Step 2

-Mount all top rod mounts to the rod first, finally tighten the rod holders to the frame with the pre-inserted M4 hardware.
+Mount all top rod mounts to the rod first.
+Make sure the rod mount with the extra hole (for the Z limit switch) is in the back right of the printer like shown below.
+Finally tighten the rod holders to the frame with the pre-inserted M4 hardware.

 ![Step 2](../../assets/images/manual/vz330_mellow/z_assembly/top_rod_mounts/step2.png)